 One of the first widely used tools for file sharing and cloud storage, Dropbox has grown extensively since its original release in 2007.
 Now available in 17 languages and used by companies across the globe, Dropbox allows users to simply create a folder within the program that saves and shares large files.
 These files are accessible through the Dropbox website and apps that are available across mobile devices.

 Once your folder gets created, you can invite other people to view it, but it will remain private and is only accessible to your pre-approved teammates.

 It’s as simple to use as emailing attachments, but this won’t take up as much space on your hard drive — or create multiple versions of the same file.
 Dropbox is available for free with 2GB of storage.
 Users can upgrade their service by purchasing more capacity, but you can also earn free additional space by following Dropbox on Twitter or connecting your Facebook page to your Dropbox account.

 Many employees consider Dropbox to be one of the best apps for virtual collaboration, and it’s a favorite for anyone who needs to share large files with multiple team members.

 Keeping track of to-do lists and project statuses is a challenge in any collaboration, especially those that are being produced and managed by large companies.

 Facebook founder Dustin Moskovitz created Asana in 2008 as a project management system for team projects.
 Unlike other virtual project management tools, Asana has keyboard shortcuts, which make editing and note-taking faster and easier.
-It can also be used to sort assignments and manage to-do lists, making it easy to use for complex projects.
+It can also get used to sort assignments and manage to-do lists, making it easy to use for complex projects.

 An inbox feature was added in 2012 to let users send notes within the application instead of relying on email systems or other outside communications programs.

-And, unlike some project management systems, Trello is user-friendly enough to use for personal projects, like household chores, home improvement projects and appointment schedules.
+And, unlike some project management systems, Trello is user-friendly enough to use for personal projects, like household chores, home improvement projects, and appointment schedules.
 Maybe the best feature?
 It’s free.